 Cannock Chase Council will always take all reasonable steps to try to resolve tenancy problems using non-legal remedies such as warning letters, mediation, extension of introductory tenancy and acceptable behaviour contracts (ABC).
 However, if all else fails, the Council will apply to the Courts to reposess a property.

 What we do

-The Housing Estate Management team work closely with other key agencies when dealing with anti social behaviour (see leaflet below) ranging from the Police, Social Services, Education, the Probation Service, Youth Offending Team, Environmental Health and other service providers within the district.
+The Neighbourhoods Team work closely with other key agencies when dealing with anti social behaviour (see leaflet below) ranging from the Police, Social Services, Education, the Probation Service, Youth Offending Team, Environmental Health and other service providers within the district.

 In addition, local staff are supported by the P.C.S.O's who work closely in developing strategies to reduce levels of anti-social behaviour in supporting the Community Safety Strategy. (see leaflet below)

 We also aim to ensure that residents are able to benefit from the peace and quiet of their home and surroundings and that any issues relating to the management of estates are identified quickly and prompt action is taken to resolve them.

 For further information or to report anti-social behaviour, please contact us on 01543 462621 or email us at EMTeam@cannockchasedc.gov.uk with your details.
 You can also refer to our Policy & Procedure Summary on Anti-social Behaviour (see leaflet below)and Anti-Social Behaviour and Hate Crime Policy.

 In certain cases of anti-social behaviour and neighbour disputes, Cannock Chase Council will use an independent from the Council mediation service to empower people to work together to resolve their problems.
 Solutions are offered by the parties themselves, enabling them to remain in control of any outcomes.
 Resolutions are only created if all parties are in full agreement.
 Agreements made are not legally binding, however, parties are more likely to adhere to them because they have created them themselves.